decretist/Dissertation/Chapter4/chapter4.md

 the first recension (although you adopted a set of orthographic conventions different from Friedberg's in the resulting text).

-[^21]: As of 22 April 2019 version, eight case statements (for cases 1-3, 9, 15, 24, 30, and 34) appear to have a complete critical
+[^21]: As of the 22 April 2019 version, eight case statements (for cases 1-3, 9, 15, 24, 30, and 34) appear to have a complete critical
 apparatus.
-An addition six case statements (for cases 4-7, 10, and
+An additional six case statements (for cases 4-7, 10, and
 11) have an incomplete critical apparatus that records variant readings from Fd only.
 The critical apparatus for the case statement for case 35 records a single variant reading from Aa.
 The remaining 21 case statements (for cases 8, 12-14, 16-23, 25-29, 31-33, and
 36) have no critical apparatus at all.
-The case statement are used as the example here because they are the focus of my dissertation.
+The case statements are used as the example here because they are the focus of my dissertation.

 [^23]: @hockey_history_2004 [4-6].
 The highest honor in the field